 Way back in 1984 I founded my service and repair company, The Pool Surgeon.
-I had no idea what ORP and LSI abbreviations represented--much less what they meant.
+I had no idea what ORP and LSI abbreviations meant, let alone their definitions.
 To be completely honest with you, I am not certain I was any better informed in the first 25 years of my pool career.
-As ashamed as I am to admit it, I'm admitting it, because it's the truth.
+As ashamed as I am to admit it, I'm admitting it because it's the truth.

-What is ORP?
-What is LSI?
-And why do I firmly believe ORP and LSI are the future of pool chemistry and water treatment?
+Today we understand ORP and LSI, and my company teaches these topics to the pool industry and homeowners alike.
+I want to talk about why I firmly believe ORP and LSI are the future of pool chemistry and water treatment.
 You're about to get my unfiltered opinion, backed by empirical evidence throughout my career in the industry.

-I want to begin with ORP--which stands for Oxidation Reduction Potential--because it is the objective measure of sanitizer performance.
+I want to begin with ORP, which stands for Oxidation Reduction Potential.
+ORP is the objective measurement of sanitizer performance.
 According to Robert Lowry:

 "[ORP] is a measurement of a body of water's ability to oxidize contaminants.
 Measured with an electrode and electronic meter.
 It is an indication of the sanitizing level or degree of safety from disease in the water.
 Measured in millivolts with the accepted minimum level being 650mV." - Glossary, IPSSA Basic Training Manual, pg.
 184